Clemapfel/Mousetrap.jl/docs/src/manual/05_event_handling.md

 ### Requesting Focus

 [`grab_focus!`](@ref) will make a widget attempt to gain input focus, stealing it from whatever other widget is currently focused.
-If this is impossible, for example because the widget is disabled or not yet shown, nothing will happen.
+If this is impossible, for example because the widget is disabled, not yet shown, or is not focusable, nothing will happen.
 We can check if a widget currently has focus by calling [`get_has_focus`](@ref).

 Many widgets will automatically grab focus if interacted with, for example, if the user places the text cursor inside an `Entry`, that entry will grab focus.
-Pressing enter now `activate`s the entry, even if another widget held focus before.
+Pressing enter now activates the entry, even if another widget held focus before.
 If a `Button` is clicked, it will usually grab focus.
 We can make any widget, even those that do not require interaction, grab focus when clicked by setting [`set_focus_on_click!`](@ref) to `true`.

 The user can also decide which widget should hold focus, usually by pressing the tab key.
-If [`set_focus_visible!`](@ref) was set to `true` for the toplevel window, the focused widget will highlighted, usually using a transparent border.
+If [`set_focus_visible!`](@ref) was set to `true` for the toplevel window, the focused widget will be highlighted using a transparent border.

 ## Event Controllers